Six Steps to Muzzle Training

 - Sessions should be short and end with your dog wanting to continue working.
 Thirty seconds to one-minute sessions are great.

-- Each session should be practiced until your dog is successful.
+- Each step should be practiced until your dog is successful.
 Do not move on to the next stage too soon.

 - Remove the muzzle from your dog’s nose before he takes it out.

 Start out by taking the muzzle and using it as your dog’s food bowl.
 To prevent the food from falling out, put foil around the outside of the muzzle, and then prop it up in a box.
 The box that comes with the Baskerville Ultra muzzle is perfect for this.
 When you feed your dog, take out the muzzle first and THEN bring it to the food container.
 Put the food in it and give it to your dog.
 Once he has finished eating, pick it up and put it away.
 The order of events is extremely important.
 Always take out the muzzle before you grab food or treats.
 This is the same for the following activities.
 Your dog will see the muzzle and then see the rewards.
 Continue to this step for one week before moving to step two.